On-campus Employment Regulations for Students in F-1 Status

-The Department of Homeland Security's Citizenship and Immigration Services (USCIS) has regulations governing on-campus employment for students in F-1 status.
+The Department of Homeland Security's Citizenship and Immigration Services (USCIS) regulations govern on-campus employment for students in F-1 status.

-An F-1 student may work on campus if:
+An F-1 student may work on campus, at Binghamton University if:

 - Valid F-1 status is maintained